 To honor and acknowledge the original caretakers of this land, we share our gratitude for their stewardship and strive to be good caretakers of the land as well.

-Camp Fire national has created a webpage to be a hub of resources for youth and families, as well as a place for learning and growth.
-The page was built originally as a response the onslaught of anti-Trans* legislation in many state legislatures right now and in recent months (2021).
-The aim is to provide mental health resources and places of community for Trans* youth, as well as educational resources, and ways to take action.
+Originally a response to the onslaught of anti-Trans* legislation in many state legislatures that started in 2021 and continue, the aim is to provide mental health resources and places of community for Trans* youth, as well as educational resources, and ways to take action.
 The page quickly grew and now encompasses statements and resources for Native and Indigenous youth, Black youth, and Asian American communities, as well as LGBTQ2S+ youth.